a-p-f/SimpleModal/README.md

 If there is a parent window, and that parent is x-origin, we can't be sure whether or not we are a SimpleModal child.
 In this case, we ask the parent to close us (via `postMessage` api).
 If we are not actually a SimpleModal child, nothing will happen.

+### SimpleModal.reload() / SimpleModal.replace(url)
+These behave much like calling `location.reload()` or `location.replace(url)` would inside the modal window.
+However, we actually create a new iframe and repalce the current one, ensuring that there is no "iframe flicker" (which seems to happen consistently in Chrome when navigating an iframe).

+Also, if you're using our animation support, these methods ensure that the entrance animation does _not_ run again.

+Note that unlike `location.reload()`, `SimpleModal.reload()` is not able to persist `history.state` or scroll position.

 ## Opt-in Features
 A few features are opt-in.
 You opt-in by setting the `simple-modal-config` attribute on the `<html>` element appropriately.
 The value should be a space-separated list of keywords.
 Ie. use `<html simple-modal-config="animate autofocus">` to enable animations and autofocus support.